Market-Connections Professional Resume Writing Services

 If your new degree is related to your career, it will become even more significant next time you negotiate your salary, or next time you think about getting the raise you deserve.

 Accreditation is highly important for students for several other reasons as well.
 For example, students who wish to apply for financial aid can only do so if their school is properly accredited by the correct educational boards.
-Additionally, in order to transfer your credits to another educational institution that’s accredited, you have to receive a degree from an accredited school online.
+Additionally, to transfer your credits to another accredited educational institution, you have to receive a degree from an accredited school online.
 Original degrees are the only universally accepted proof of educational merit, and employers may question those who failed to receive a degree that was accredited.
 Many potential students fail to understand the importance of accreditation.
-They are misleading into believing that all online degrees are the same, however, this is extremely far from the truth.
+They are misleading people into believing that all online degrees are the same; however, this is extremely far from the truth.
 Fake or instant degrees are virtually worthless in the eyes of employers.
-Not only are they a waste of time, they are also a waste of your hard earned money.
+Not only are they a waste of time, they are also a waste of your hard-earned money.

 Mandy Fard, founder of https://www.market-connections.net